 This 24-hour trip covered a lot of ground but didn’t include a few other notable attractions, such as the Railway Museum, Tokugawa Art Museum, and Atsuta Shrine.
 If you have time for a longer Japan itinerary, come back and explore more of Nagoya.

-Where to stay: The best hotels for 24 hours in Nagoya
+Where to stay with 24 hours in Nagoya

 Not unlike other sprawling Japanese cities, sorting through all of the best places to stay in Nagoya can sometimes cause even the most patient of travel planners some anxiety due to the sheer volume of choice.